Malcolm Manekshaw

 Copied!

-Malcolm Manekshaw is a Senior Director with Alvarez & Marsal Tax LLC in Dubai.
-He brings more than 14 years of experience in transfer pricing and international tax.
+Malcolm Manekshaw is a Senior Director with Alvarez & Marsal Tax in the United Arab Emirates, where he leads A&M’s UAE Transfer Pricing team.
+He brings over 16 years of experience in transfer pricing and international tax.
+Malcolm works with financial investors and corporates across the Middle East, helping them plan and implement their tax and transfer pricing strategies.

-Mr. Manekshaw has advised a number of clients throughout his career, from FTSE 100 multinationals to high growth owner managed businesses.
-He has advised on operating model design, intellectual property planning, tax efficient financing, transfer pricing policy design, advance pricing agreements, tax audits, implementing transfer pricing policies and managing large scale transfer pricing compliance projects.
+Malcolm has advised a number of clients throughout his career, from FTSE 100 multinationals to high-growth, owner-managed businesses.
+He has advised on operating model design, intellectual property planning, tax-efficient financing, transfer pricing policy design, advance pricing agreements, tax audits, implementing transfer pricing policies, and managing large-scale transfer pricing compliance projects.

-Prior to joining A&M, Mr. Manekshaw worked for Big Four firms in the U.K. and UAE, including 10+ years with KPMG in London.
-He has also worked in-house for a large UAE headquartered multinational as their Transfer Pricing Lead, where he implemented the group’s transfer pricing policies, working closely with finance, legal and IT teams.
+Prior to joining A&M, Malcolm worked for Big Four firms in the UK and UAE, including over 10 years with KPMG in London.
+He has also worked in-house for a large UAE-headquartered multinational as its Transfer Pricing Lead, where he implemented the group’s transfer pricing policies, working closely with finance, legal, and IT teams.

-Mr. Manekshaw earned a bachelor’s degree in business economics and finance from Loughborough University.
-He is a qualified Chartered Accountant and Chartered Tax Advisor.
+Malcolm earned a bachelor’s degree in business economics and finance from Loughborough University.
+He is a qualified Chartered Accountant (CA) and Chartered Tax Advisor (CTA).

 The FTA’s clarification (CTP010, issued 29 April 2026) significantly refines the interpretation of “Connected Persons,” reinforcing that deductibility is contingent on market value and genuine business purpose.